AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ## What does it do and what does it need to fulfill?

-Mario Schulte Table is a game website to train the brain.
+Mario Schulte Table is a gaming website for brain training.
 It is mainly used to upgrade the user's reading skills to a higher level.
-Exercises with schulte tables is very benefitial to improve peripheral visual perception that can be useful on a daily basis, most importantly in aiming speed reading.
-The goal of the game is not to get a high score nor to finish it in the least amount of time.
+Exercises with schulte tables is very benefitial to any users which improves peripheral visual perception that can be useful on a daily basis, most importantly in aiming speed reading.
+For younger users it can be very useful in learning the proper sequence of numbers or letters.

+The very goal of the game is not to get a high score nor to finish it in the least amount of time.
 It's aimed to widen the peripheral vision concentrating the eye in one single spot in the table.
-Just in the center of the table without moving the eye away from that spot.
+Just keeping the eye in the center of the table without moving it away from that spot and search for the numbers in ascending order, starting from 1 up to the last number which is the number 25.

 ### Favicon
 This is the favicon used in this project.